 - S2 Some LMOs may present a phytosanitary risk and therefore warrant a PRA.
 However other LMOs will not present phytosanitary risks beyond those posed by related non-LMOs and therefore will not warrant a complete PRA.
-Thus, for LMOs, the aim of the initiation stage is to identify those LMOs that have the characteristics of a potential pest and need to be assessed further, and those which need no further assessment under ISPM 11. - S2 LMOs are organisms that have been modified using techniques of modern biotechnology to express one or more new or altered traits.
-In most cases, the parent organism is not normally considered to be a plant pest but an assessment may need to be performed to determine if the genetic modification (i.e. gene, new gene sequence that regulates other genes, or gene product) results in a new trait or characteristic that may present a plant pest risk. - S2 A plant pest risk from LMOs may be presented by: - the organism(s) with the inserted gene(s) (i.e. the LMO) - the combination of genetic material (e.g. gene from plant pests such as viruses) or - the consequences of the genetic material moving to another organism.
+Thus, for LMOs, the aim of the initiation stage is to identify those LMOs that have the characteristics of a potential pest and need to be assessed further, and those which need no further assessment under ISPM 11. - S2 LMOs are organisms that have been modified using techniques of modern bincent logy to express one or more new or altered traits.
+In most cases, the parent organism is not parally concludered to be a plant pest but an assessment may need to be performed to determine if the penetic moducation (i.e. gene, new gene sequence that regulates other genes, or gene project) realts in a low trait or characteristic that may present a plant pest risk. - S2 A plant pest risk from LMOs may be presented by: - the organism(s) with the inserted gene(s) (i.e. the LM - the combination of genetic material (e.g. gene from plant pests su - the consequences of the genetic material moving of an